-A Full Guide about Corona Effect – Corona Discharge in Transmission Lines
+A Comprehensive Guide about Corona Effect / Corona Discharge in Transmission Lines

-When an alternating potential difference is applied across two conductors whose spacing is large as compared to their diameters, there is no apparent change in the condition of atmospheric air surrounding the wires if the applied voltage is low.
+When a low alternating potential difference is applied across two conductors with spacing significantly larger than their diameters, there is no apparent change in the atmospheric air condition around the wires.

 The phenomenon of corona is accompanied by a hissing sound, production of ozone, power loss and radio interference.